atcq9876/atcq9876/README.md

 - I love making full-stack web and mobile applications - check out my [mobile app that helps people walk home alone safely](https://github.com/atcq9876/get-home-safe)
 - I really enjoy listening to and making music
 - I like to learn languages (I speak Mandarin and recently started learning French)
-- And most importantly, I'm looking for a junior developer role - get in touch and take a look at my CV via the buttons below!
+- And most importantly, I'm looking for a junior developer role!
+Get in touch and take a look at my CV via the buttons below

 ### Let's connect